Reading at Wansbeck

 We provide many opportunities for children to develop a love of reading throughout the school year and we work hard to ensure reading is celebrated as a highly regarded subject at Wansbeck.

 Each classroom has their own library and reading area, allowing children to read for pleasure and access a variety of texts.
 We subscribe to First News, which provides children with newspapers to read at their age level.
-On top of this, we carry out daily story times for pleasure and hold ‘The Book People’ book fayres throughout the year.

 At Wansbeck Primary, we aim for children to become independent and confident readers with a lifelong love of reading.